Félix Dolci: 2025

-Dolci competed at the Canadian Championships where he retained his national title.
-He competed at the 2025 Pan American Championships where he won the all-around title, becoming the first Canadian Pan American all-around champion.
-Additionally he helped Canada qualify to the team final, where they won the silver medal behind the United States, and individually he qualified to the floor exercise, rings, vault, parallel bars, and horizontal bar finals.
+Dolci competed at the Canadian Championships, where he retained his national title.
+He competed at the 2025 Pan American Championships, where he won the all-around title, becoming the first Canadian Pan American all-around champion.
+Additionally, he helped Canada qualify to the team final, where they won the silver medal behind the United States, and individually he qualified to the floor exercise, rings, vault, parallel bars, and horizontal bar finals.
 During event finals he placed eighth on floor exercise, fourth on rings, and he won gold on vault, parallel bars, and horizontal bar.

-In July Dolci competed at the 2025 World University Games alongside Matteo Bardana, Ioannis Chronopoulos, William Émard, and Jayson Rampersad.
+In July, Dolci competed at the 2025 World University Games alongside Matteo Bardana, Ioannis Chronopoulos, William Émard, and Jayson Rampersad.
 Together they finished second behind Japan, earning Canada its first ever men's team medal at the FISU World University Games.
 Individually Dolci qualified to the floor exercise and horizontal bar finals; however he withdrew from the former.
 During the horizontal bar final he performed cleanly and won gold ahead of 2020 Olympic champion Daiki Hashimoto.

+At the 2025 World Championships, Dolci placed sixteenth in the all-around.

+2026

+Dolci competed at the 2026 Canadian Championships, where he placed first in the all-around.
+He next competed at the 2026 Pan American Championships, where he helped Canada win their first-ever Pan American team gold medal.
+During event finals he placed fourth on floor exercise and won bronze on rings and horizontal bar.

+Dolci competed at the 2026 Commonwealth Games alongside Jordan Carroll, René Cournoyer, William Émard, and Ethan Ikeda.
+Together they won gold as a team, Canada's first Commonwealth men's team gold in twenty years.
+Individually, Dolci qualified to all event finals besides pommel horse.
+During the all-around final, Dolci was leading after the first rotation.
+While performing on pommel horse, Dolci fell twice and earned a score of 9.500, over three points lower than his qualification score; he ended the rotation in seventeenth place (out of eighteen competitors).
+He rallied on the final four apparatuses, earning the highest score on each apparatus and ended up winning the silver medal, only 0.200 points behind gold medalist Reuben Ward.
+On the first day of apparatus finals Dolci finished fourth on floor exercise after falling on one of his passes and won gold on rings.
+On the final day of the competition, Dolci won gold on both vault and horizontal bar and won bronze on parallel bars.
+With six medals (four gold, one silver, one bronze), Dolci ended the competition as the most decorated gymnast.